A Quick Look at Toshiba’s 55LF711U20 Ultra HD TV

 - Mediocre sound quality

-Most of us have heard of Amazon Fire TV streaming media devices such as the Fire Stick that allows viewers to watch TV via the Amazon Fire smart TV platform.
+Most of us have heard of Amazon Fire TV streaming media devices such as the Fire Stick which allows viewers to watch TV via the Amazon Fire smart TV platform.

 Well, in 2018 Amazon decided to leap into the television market with its own TV that carries the Fire TV brand name.
 There is one catch though, these TVs aren’t built by Amazon and don’t actually have the Amazon label physically placed on them, but instead, are actually made by Toshiba, and have the Amazon Fire TV OS and electronics built-in.